IHAB-RL/RFCOMM_PHANTOM_PROTOCOL/README.md

 # RFCOMM_PHANTOM_PROTOCOL

-All current midclass (or above) Android Smartphones should fulfill the requirements.
+In theory, all current midclass (or above) Android Smartphones should fulfill the requirements.
 Smartphones without bloatware should be preferred, like Andoid One Phones or current Motorola phones.

-## Testet Smartphones ##
+## Successfull tested Smartphones ##
 **Android 9**
 - Motorola Moto G8+
-- Nokia 7+

 **Android 8**
 - Motorola Moto G6+